Dud

 A dud is in general something that fails to function in the way it is intended to.
 In a military context the word is often used to refer to an ammunition round or explosive that fails to fire or detonate as expected.
-Poorly designed devices (for example, improvised explosive devices (IEDs), shoddy workmanship at the munitions factory, over-complicated fuses, and small devices), have higher chances of being duds.
-During the Continuation War 1941-1944, Finns estimated up to 20% to 30% of all Soviet shells would be duds.
+Devices designed or built poorly—for example, improvised explosive devices (IEDs) and bombs with over-complicated fuses—have higher chances of being duds.

-Duds are still dangerous, and can explode if handled.
 They must be deactivated and disposed of carefully.
 In war-torn areas, many curious children have been injured or killed from tampering with such devices.

 The variation absolute dud describes a nuclear weapon that fails to explode.
 (A nuclear weapon which does explode, but does not achieve its expected power, is termed a fizzle.)

 Etymology

 The term descends from the Middle English dudde, originally meaning worn-out or ragged clothing, and is a cognate of duds (i.e., "clothing") and dowdy.
 Eventually dud became a general pejorative for something useless, including ammunition.
 The word's use is attested from 1355.